mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 Now, when compared to the current wireless network, it’s easy to see the superior advancements that the MXC solutions offer.
 As illustrated in Figure 1, LoRa and NB-IoT are simply the most potent solutions on the LPWAN market.
+While covering local indoor areas, MXC also offers 5.5G that all the mobile devices support for trasmitting more data.

 #### 2.1.1 LoRaWAN

 LoRaWAN is an open-source protocol defined by the LoRa Alliance, which is already supported by industrial giants such as Cisco, Alibaba, Comcast, IBM and SK Telecom and many more.
-Advantages of LoRaWAN are 20 km open space coverage, low data rates (low-level kbps) and ultra-low power, allowing for 10 years continued operation on a single battery.
+Advantages of LoRaWAN are 40 km open space coverage, low data rates (low-level kbps) and ultra-low power, allowing for 10 years continued operation on a single battery.

 Both the Gateways and end sensor devices use the LoRaWAN protocol.
 In fact, devices of any brand are supported and can be connected to the network as long as they are LoRa/LPWAN compatible.
+MXProtocol is an improved version of LoRaWAN in many ways.
+All the LoRaWAN devices can easily connect to MXC provisioning server to join the network.

 #### 2.1.2 NB-IoT